Fürst Franz Josef II 1938 - 1989

 Skiing and mountain sports as well as swimming were among his favourite leisure time occupations.
 The young prince often travelled to Europe and overseas.

 Prince Franz I turned over the regency to Prince Franz Josef on the 30th of March 1938.The same year, on the 25th of July, Franz I died and the designated regent prince took over the leadership of the affairs of the country.
-The homage of the Liechtenstein folk towards its new prince took place on the 30th of May 1939.
+The homage of the Liechtenstein people towards its new prince took place on the 29th of May 1939.

-Whilst the world was threatened by the hostile tendencies of the ''Third Reich'' this enunciation gained double signification: the folk acknowledged the statehood under the leadership of its new prince Franz Joseph II.
+Whilst the world was threatened by the hostile tendencies of the ''Third Reich'' this enunciation gained double significance: the people acknowledged the statehood under the leadership of its new prince Franz Josef II.

 They had five children: Hereditary Prince Hans-Adam (born 14th of February 1945), Prince Phillip Erasmus (born 19th of August 1946), Prince Nikolaus Ferdinand (born on the 24th of October 1947), Princess Nora Elisabeth (born 31st of October 1950) and Prince Franz Josef Wenzel (born 19th of November 1962, died on the 28th of February 1991).

 Prince Franz Josef II turned his attention especially to the fact of keeping Liechtenstein out of the Second World War.
-By speeches from the throne and messages the regent managed to fortify the inner closeness and the resisting power of his folk.
+By speeches from the throne and messages the regent managed to maintain and strengthen the will of the people of Liechtenstein for union and independence from neighbouring Nazi Germany.

 After the war Franz Josef II dedicated himself mainly to the economic, social and cultural progress of Liechtenstein.
-His efforts had as a result a modern and to great extent a viable Liechtenstein.
+His efforts had as a result a modern Liechtenstein.

-In 1984, the 45th year of his reign, Prince Franz Joseph II appointed Prince Hans-Adam II his permanent representative under Article 13bis of the Constitution, entrusting him with the discharge of State business.
+In 1984, the 45th year of his reign, Prince Franz Joseph II appointed Prince Hans-Adam II his permanent representative for exercising the sovereign powers due to him, in preparation for his succession to the throne.
 On 13th November 1989, following the death of Prince Franz Joseph II, Prince Hans-Adam II succeeded.